dashed/git-chain/README.md

 git rebase --onto $parent_branch $fork_point $branch
 ```

+The fork-points are generated for each branch before rebasing.

 To read more about `fork-point`, see: https://git-scm.com/docs/git-merge-base#_discussion_on_fork_point_mode

 # ⚠️⚠️⚠️ What this tool does not do